Windfisch/midikraken/documentation/rev01_fix/README.md

 #### Fixing the TRS board

 On the front side, cut the two traces marked in red.
+Then wire a 10uF capacitor from B to C and a 10k resistor from A to B. It works best to place the resistor on pin A and the capacitor on pin C, and then run a copper wire from the resistor's other end across pin B finally to the capacitor's other end.

-Then wire a capacitor from B to C and a resistor from A to B. Doing this once is enough since both ICs' OE pins are still connected with each other.
+Doing this once is enough since both ICs' OE pins are still connected with each other.

 ![Front side](trs_rev01_patch_front.png)